 Introduction

 Social interactions between individuals show effects of homophily (homo=similar; philia=love) and heterophily (hetero=different; philia=love) (Lazarsfeld and Merton 1964).
 These are the opposing tendencies to interact more easily and effectively with members of an affiliative group or with groups other than one’s own.
+Is homophily possible between AI and humans?
 The emergence of Large Language Models (LLMs) has expanded the range of groups with which we might affiliate to include artificial systems.
-As LLMs readily adopt specific linguistic styles in response to both prompts, it is relatively easy to create person-centered or ‘tailored’ AI with the aim of building stronger human-AI bonds.
+As LLMs readily adopt specific linguistic styles in response to prompts, it is relatively easy to create person-centered or ‘tailored’ AI with the aim of building stronger human-AI bonds.
 But this idea—long a plot point for science fiction writers (see, for instance, the 2013 Spike Jonze film Her)—has little empirical support.
 Here, we prompted LLMs to use language associated with mental health related states (i.e., anxious vs non anxious) or personality traits (i.e., extraverted vs introverted) to systematically test whether human-AI homophily based on a shared psychology might occur.
 The experiments were designed to either enhance affiliative perceptions with AI among our participants or, conversely, negatively challenge them.

 Turing’s thought experiment on the nature of human and artificial intelligence asked the question, “When must we acknowledge and grant artificial systems human-like intelligence?
 What must the artificial system do to be indistinguishable from a human conversational partner?”
 (Turing 1950).
 Apart from a growing consensus that LLMs can now pass Turing’s test, or at least a basic version of this test, not surprisingly people have come to further refine definitions of intelligence, asking whether LLMs can reason or provide social comfort (Mitchell 2024; Kambhampati 2024).
-In spite of the engaging interactions LLMs offer, and their ability to answer complex knowledge and human reasoning questions, with sufficient time we still might perceive our interaction as one that involves an artificial system (Jannai et al. 2023).
+In spite of the engaging interactions LLMs offer, and their ability to answer complex knowledge and human reasoning questions, currently this system does not seem to pass the Turing test (Jannai et al. 2023), however there are novel potential benchmarks to test General Intelligence that should be considered (Biever 2023).
 We may notice that the AI misinterprets questions or intentions which may reflect true human interactions, but there are other factors that provide clues to the artificial nature of the experience.
 For example, they respond more quickly, too accurately, or not accurately enough (Svenningsson and Faraon 2019).
-LLMs may also fail to meet our expectations, not because of lack of general intelligence, but because we do not perceive an alignment with our personal characteristics.
+LLMs may also fail to meet our expectations, not because of lack of General Intelligence, but because we do not perceive an alignment with our personal characteristics.
 Specifically, LLMs may lack components that support an affiliative platform.